danbourdier/React-Digital-Nomad/Readme.md

 # Welcome to Digital Nomad!
-A place where you can see what its like to visit the city you always wanted to visit from a first person point of view.
-See daily life, and listen to top tracks local to the region!
+A way to visit the city of your dreams in person from the comfort of home!

 ### Technologies used
   1. HTML5